Quick overview of what you’ll learn from this blog post:

-AgelessRx currently offers convenient prescription access to the 14-Day FreeStyle Libre from Abbott (Libre 1 or 2, depending on availability).
+AgelessRx currently offers convenient prescription access to the 14-Day FreeStyle Libre from Abbott.
 The CGM sensor is used only with an NFC Enabled Smartphone (or other device); readers can be purchased separately.

 CGMs are considered a medical device and, as such, a prescription is required.
 With AgelessRx, you can request a CGM prescription and, if approved, have the order fulfilled at one of our partnering pharmacies and shipped directly to you at home.

 To learn more, or to request a CGM prescription, click here.